Bank and Monument stations: Docklands Light Railway and station refurbishment, 1990s

 In 1991, the Docklands Light Railway was extended to Bank station, following criticism of the original, poorly connected terminus at Tower Gateway.
 The new platforms were built parallel to but deeper than those of the Northern line, with connections at one end to the Central line and Monument Station at the other.
-As part of the construction of the extension, a new link between the Waterloo & City and the Central line was excavated – uncovering part of one of the Greathead tunnelling shields used for the Waterloo and City line.
+As part of the construction of the extension, a new link between the Waterloo & City and the Central line was excavated – uncovering part of one of the Greathead tunnelling shields used for the Waterloo & City line.
 This shield forms part of the new passageway, and passengers pass through when transferring between the two lines.
-As with all other DLR stations, the DLR platforms are accessible, however the route is indirect with the use of three different passenger lifts required to reach the DLR.
+As with all other DLR stations, the DLR platforms were made accessible to those in wheelchairs, however the route was indirect with the use of three different passenger lifts required to reach the DLR.

 In January 1994, a statue of James Henry Greathead was erected outside the station, next to the Royal Exchange.
 It was unveiled by the Lord Mayor of London and is positioned on a plinth which hides a ventilation shaft for the Underground.

 The rest of the station was comprehensively refurbished, with decorative tiling panels based on the City's coat of arms, new lighting and replacement of escalators.
 This work was completed in 1997, partially funded by the City of London Corporation.